aspose-note/Aspose.Note-Reference-Tutorials/note/english/net/import/import-pdf-documents/_index.md

 Before diving into the tutorial, ensure you have the following:

-1. Aspose.Note for .NET: Download and install the library from [here](https://releases.aspose.com/note/net/).
+1. Aspose.Note for .NET: Download and install the library from [Aspose.Note .NET download page](https://releases.aspose.com/note/net/).
 2. Basic knowledge of C# and .NET Framework: Understanding of the C# programming language and .NET Framework will be beneficial.

 ## Import Namespaces